Van Mildert College, Durham: Common Rooms

 All students of Van Mildert College are members of a common room, and which common room students are sorted solely depends on the level of study.
 All undergraduates are members of the Junior Common Room (JCR), and plays a central part in the life of the undergraduate community, offering social, recreational and welfare support to its students.
 The elected executive committee addresses many aspects of student life and liaises with the governing body and graduate student representatives.
 The governance of the JCR is stated in the constitution, which can only be amended by resolution of the JCR members during general meetings.
 Undergraduates constitute the majority of the student population of the college, with approximately 1200 JCR members as of the 2021–2022 academic year.
 Up until 2018 the Junior Common Room of Van Mildert College had a 236-page constitution, making it significantly longer than the Constitutions of most sovereign states.
 Following a referendum, Van Mildert JCR "declared independence" from the college authorities in 2019 and became an independent charity.

+In June 2015, the Junior Common Room (JCR) of Van Mildert College was renamed the 'Jack Collins Room' by a majority vote of the student body of the JCR as the last action of the presidency of JCR President Fraser Burt, in honour of the departing student in question, for an unparalleled commitment across college life in four years at Van Mildert.

 Graduate students of Van Mildert College are members of the Middle Common Room (MCR), which hosts its own events and benefits from a refurbished Common Room and separate accommodation in Deerness Block.
 It is similarly represented by the MCR Committee.
 Unique to the Van Mildert MCR is that all members of the MCR are also by virtue, members of both the Junior Common Room as well as the Senior Common Room, and therefore have the right to sit and dine in both low and high table, as well as having the right to vote in all the college's common rooms.
 Members of the MCR are also entitled to make use of all the JCR and SCR facilities available in addition to their own.

 The principal, college tutors and other academic and professional services staff of the college forms the Senior Common Room (SCR), and traditionally sits at high table for formal dinner.
 Alumni and local communities may also be elected members of the SCR.